Segamat railway station: History

 The Segamat Railway Station traces its origins to 1908 when the West Coast railway line was extended from Gemas to Segamat.
 The original wooden station was constructed at a cost of $10,000.
 In 1924, the station underwent expansion and was rebuilt into a larger structure.
 On 23 December 2002, a fire destroyed part of the station office complex.
 During reconstruction, salvageable structures were preserved while damaged sections were rebuilt using brick materials.
 Located in the town center, the station served not only as a transport hub but also became a popular night gathering spot for locals, famous for its nasi lemak (coconut milk rice) that became part of collective memory for generations.

-In October 2020, the old station was demolished for reconstruction under Malaysia's Double Tracking and Electrification Project.
-Train services were temporarily relocated on 28 April 2021 to Kampung Sedeng, 3.7 km away near Bukit Siput Village (Red Signboard) junction.
-The temporary container station features a 150-meter platform, 40 parking spaces, and basic amenities.
+In October 2020, the old station was demolished for reconstruction under the Gemas-Johor Bahru double tracking and electrification project (EDTP).
+Train services were temporarily relocated on 28 April 2021 to a temporary container station in Kampung Sedeng, 3.7 km away near the Bukit Siput Village (Red Signboard) junction.
+The temporary station features a 150-meter platform, 40 parking spaces, and basic amenities.

 The new elevated station, designed to mitigate flood risks, completed main construction in 2023.
-After signaling system tests by Keretapi Tanah Melayu (KTM), it officially commenced operations on 15 May 2024 at 7:00 AM.
-This development eliminated three railway crossings in Segamat city center while retaining crossings at Gemas Bahru and Tenang stations.
+After signaling system tests by KTM, it officially commenced operations on 15 May 2024 at 7:00 AM.
+This development eliminated three railway crossings in Segamat city centre, while retaining crossings at Gemas Bahru and Tenang stations.